kili/help.kili.io/README.md

 3. Add, commit and push your changes.
 4. Send us a pull request.
 5. ????
 6. Profit!!!11 .....Seriously!
-We will pay you 50 USD for each UNIQUE, [HIGH QUALITY](https://wiki.openstack.org/wiki/Documentation/Conventions) article.)
+We will pay you 50 USD for each UNIQUE, <a href="https://wiki.openstack.org/wiki/Documentation/Conventions target="_blank" >HIGH QUALITY</a> article.)

-We look forward to including your content.
+We look forward to including your content.<br>
 Cheers and enjoy contributing!